exakat/php-dictionary/dictionary/code-generation.ini.rst

 + AST rewriting: ``nikic/php-parser`` parses PHP source into an AST, applies transformations via a visitor, and regenerates source, used by Rector for automated refactoring and upgrade migrations.
 + Template-based generation: tools such as ``twig`` or custom scripts emit PHP classes, configuration files, or API clients from templates.

-Generated code is typically committed to the repository (so deployment does not require a build step), or kept out of version control and regenerated as part of CI.
+Generated code is typically committed to the repository, so that deployment does not require a build step, or kept out of version control and regenerated as part of CI.
 The choice depends on whether the generated output is considered an artefact or a first-class source file.

 Code generation differs from metaprogramming in that it produces static files before runtime; metaprogramming operates on the live program at runtime.